 A lot of that privilege gets summed up into money.
 And some money is needed to start this project; from the initiators and/or from donors.

 Accumulating money usually comes from leveraging privilege.
-The Integration Center Model is for people who look at the cost of the privileges they have benefitted from and who see the cost to the environment and to other people.
-It provides a way for people to spend that privilege-fostered money in a way that removes privilege and yet also helps secure their own future in a way that traditional financial investment cannot.
+The Integration Center Model is for people who look at the cost of the privileges they have benefitted from and who recognize the cost to the environment and to other people.

 Community Health